jpa203/Apache-Cassandra-Airflow-FastAPI/README.md

 web scraping and automation using Celery and Selenium.

 The main exercise of this project was understanding how to enforce data validation and schema-on-write using the Pydanitc library - an extension of Python's typing libray.
 With Pydantic, you are able to enforce and change a schema quickly according to the structure of your data.
-This allows some flexibility with relational data and works. wellwith Cassandta, a column-oriented database optimized for fast queries and forgiving toward redundancy and BASE properties.
+This allows some flexibility with relational data and works  well with Cassandra, a column-oriented database optimized for fast queries and
+lenient toward redundancy and BASE properties.

 This project also implemented views via FastAPI - a modern web framework for building APIs with Python that natively incorporates Pydantic.